CarInsurance.com Insights

 How much will you pay in installment fees?

-If you call or get on your account every month to set up payment, you will pay an installment fee of about $3-$5.
+The answer to this question depends on how you are paying.
+If you call or pay monthly, you will pay an installment fee of about $3-$5.

-Like Geico, many insurers charge a much lower installment fee (one dollar instead of five dollars) if your payments are set to withdraw directly from your bank account, also called electronic funds transfer (EFT).
+Like GEICO, many insurers charge a much lower installment fee (one dollar instead of five dollars) if your payments are set to withdraw directly from your bank account, also called electronic funds transfer (EFT).

 The bottom line on the installment fee charge